-- 18. Kenyan economy was adversely affected by the outbreak of Covid-19 Pandemic in the year 2020, The economy contracted by 5.7 percent in the second quarter of 2020 from a growth of 4.9 percent in the first quarter in 2020 as a result of the swift containment measures, which have not only disrupted the normal lives and livelihoods, but also to a greater extent businesses and economic activities.
-The economy is therefore estimated to slow down to a growth of around 0.6percent in 2020.
-Economic growth is projected to recover to 6.4 percent in 2021 due to in part, to the lower base effect in 2020.
-In terms of fiscal years, economic growth is projected to grow by 3.5 percent in FY 2020/21 and further to 6.2 percent over the medium term. - 19.
-Year-on-year overall inflation remained within the Government target range of 5±2.5 percent in December 2020 at 5.6 percent compared to 5.8 percent in December 2019.
-This lower inflation was mainly supported by a reduction in food prices.
-The economy continues to register macroeconomic stability with low and stable interest rates and a competitive exchange rate that support exports in spite of the adverse effects of the Covid-19 pandemic containment measures. - 20.
+- 18. Kenya's economy rebounded strongly in the second quarter of 2021, with real GDP growing 10.1 percent supported by easing of COVID-19 containment measures.
+Economic growth is projected at 6.0 percent in 2021 from the contraction of 0.3 percent in 2020.
+This translates to a growth of 5.9 percent in FY 2021/22 from 2.9 percent in FY 2020/21.
+The economic recovery reflects improved business environment after easing of COVID-19 restrictions and is supported by the prevailing stable macroeconomic environment, ongoing implementation of the strategic priorities of the Government under the "Big Four" Agenda and the implementation of the third Economic Stimulus Programme - 19.
+Year-on-year overall inflation rate has remained low, stable and within the policy target range of 5+/-2.5 percent since the end 2017.
+The year-on-year inflation rate increased to 6.45 percent in October 2021 from 4.84 percent in October 2020 mainly driven by food and fuel prices.
+However, the inflation rate remained within the target range moderated by muted demand pressures - 20.
 The Commission on Revenue Allocation in collaboration with the World Bank Group (WBG) and other stakeholders, initiated the County Creditworthiness Initiative (CCI) for Kenya to provide technical assistance to County Governments in bridging the creditworthiness gap and access market finance for infrastructure and other development projects in the FY 2018/19. - 21.
 Bungoma county underwent the rigorous process of - a.
 County Budget and Economic planning staff training on self-assessment tool, - b.
 Compilation of the credit worthiness self-assessment tools and preparation of an action plan, a report of which was generated in April 2019.
-The report provides County Government of Bungoma with a customized preliminary Creditworthiness Action Plan that identifies key Challenges to creditworthiness development and charts out a potential approach for improvements according to County Government preferences. - 22.
-So far, the initiative has seen the credit rating for three County Governments (Bungoma, Kisumu and Makueni) which went public in March 2020.
+The report provided the County Government of Bungoma with a customized preliminary Creditworthiness Action Plan that identified key Challenges to creditworthiness development and charted out a potential approach for improvements according to County Government preferences. - 22.
+So far, the initiative has seen the credit rating for three County Governments (Bungoma, Kisumu, Makueni and Laikipia) which went public in March 2020.
 Bungoma County was rated BBB.
-This is favourable as it allows the county to borrow development money from the market.
+This is favorable as it allows the county to borrow development money from the market.
 The rating makes it possible for the county to tap into debt financing by floating infrastructure bonds.